Showing posts with label Book Reviews. Show all posts

 Buy the Book

-This morning, I have a mystery thriller in our book review feature spot!
-Learn about Serves You Right and author Orion Gregory, read my thoughts on the book and be sure to enter for a chance to win a prize in the book tour giveaway at the end of this post.
+This morning, I have a fantasy novel to share in our book spotlight.
+Learn about Islands in the Mist and author J.M.
+Hofer!
+Read my thoughts on the book and be sure to enter for a chance to win a prize in the book tour giveaway at the end of this post.

 Many of our posts contain affiliate links.